weliveindetail/tpde/docs/tpde/compiler-ref.md

 }
 ```

+> [!warning]
-- WARNING: don't emit code that might cause registers to be spilled when in conditional control-flow
+> Don't emit code that might cause registers to be spilled when in conditional control-flow

 #### Jump Tables
 - for switch tables it is beneficial to generate jump tables which encode offsets to labels
+> [!note]
-- NOTE: you cannot directly jump to blocks using an offset since the register allocator might need
+> you cannot directly jump to blocks using an offset since the register allocator might need
-  to do PHI moves at the edge.
+> to do PHI moves at the edge.
 You first have to jump to a label that then branches to the target block
 - Assembler has helper function to manually add an unresolved offset to a label

 ```cpp